Skip to content

 Polarized Light from Stars and Galaxies

-These fields are generally explained as a feature of electric currents flowing in and out of stars.
-The overall flow passes through the rotational poles of these objects, and thus we end up with a simplified model of stars having magnetic north and a south poles that align with their rotation, and that we know to periodically flip through pole reversals.
+The magnetic fields seen in this way are commonly explained as features of electric currents that pass through the rotational poles of stars.
+Thus, we end up with a simple model where stars have magnetic north and a south poles that align with their rotation.

 The aether flows with the galaxy, and produces in this way its own polarizing effect, separate from the flow of electrons.

-This idea aligns well with the aether proposed in my book, where space itself is an aether that latches onto all sorts of reference frames, ranging from entire galaxies down to stars, planets and even trees and buildings.
+This idea fits well with the aether proposed in my book.
+There I model space itself as a highly fluid aether that latches onto reference frames, ranging from entire galaxies down to stars, planets and even trees and buildings.

 Visible light polarized by a magnetic field